rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 When sampling, real valued functions will get digital values, i.e. integer values.
 This means that **quantization** is lossy: after quantization, the original signal cannot be reconstructed anymore.

-This is in contrast to sampling, as a sampled but not qunatized signal *can* be reconstructed.
+This is in contrast to sampling, as a sampled but not quantized signal _can_ be reconstructed.

 ### Usual quantization intervals

 The following are the most widely used quantization intervals:

-- Grayscale image: `8 bit = 2^8 = 256` grayvalues
+- Grayscale image: `8 bit = 2^8 = 256` gray values
 - Color image RGB (3 channels): `8 bit/channel = 2^24 = 16.7M` colors
 - 12 bit or 16 bit for some sensors